-While you are cozied up inside your home, staying warm during the frigid winter months, your septic system may struggle against the brunt of subzero temperatures.
+While you are cozied up inside your home, staying warm during Edmonton’s frigid winter months, your septic system may struggle against the brunt of subzero temperatures.

 Septic systems are designed to be robust but without preventative measures and maintenance, they could be affected by freezing temperatures.
 By protecting your system, you can prevent septic issues during the winter.

-Here are some steps you can take to protect your system during the colder months as well as what to do should you face issues due to cold temperatures and freezing.
+Here are some steps you can take to protect your system during Alberta’s cold winter months as well as what to do should you face issues due to cold temperatures and freezing.

 How to Protect Your Septic System During the Winter

 Once the temperatures hit the freezing mark, there is always the possibility that your septic system could freeze up.
 Most notably, it’s the pipes that lead from your house to the septic tank that are susceptible to freezing.

 The tank, drainfield, and pipes leading to the drainfield can freeze as well.